gchq/stroom-docs/content/en/docs/user-guide/properties.md

 #### ISO 8601 Durations

-_Stroom Duration_ can be expressed using [_ISO 8601_ (external link)](https://en.wikipedia.org/wiki/ISO_8601) duration strings.
+_Stroom Duration_ can be expressed using {{< external-link "ISO 8601" "https://en.wikipedia.org/wiki/ISO_8601" >}} duration strings.
 It does NOT support the full _ISO 8601_ format, only `D`, `H`, `M` and `S`.
-For details of how the string is parsed to a Stroom Duration, see [Duration (external link)](https://docs.oracle.com/en/java/javase/12/docs/api/java.base/java/time/Duration.html#parse(java.lang.CharSequence))
+For details of how the string is parsed to a Stroom Duration, see {{< external-link "Duration" "https://docs.oracle.com/en/java/javase/12/docs/api/java.base/java/time/Duration.html#parse(java.lang.CharSequence)" >}}

 The following are examples of _ISO 8601_ duration strings: